 Finally, consider renting a car.
 In 2011, AAA estimated the cost per mile of driving an SUV at $0.76, if you drive 15,000 miles (24,140 kilometers) a year [source: AAA].
 Now multiply this by the average miles/kilometers per day you'll drive.
 Compare this to a rental price: daily charge plus gas.
 Which is less?
 If renting a car is cheaper than driving your own, go for it -- knowing that at the end of your trip, your own ride won't be sullied by the smell of chili dogs and gas station espresso drinks.

-For more information on budget travel, visit the links on the next page.
+For more information on budget travel, visit the links below.